1. Road safety

 3. Drugs and alcohol

-- Many individuals with autism report that alcohol and some recreational drugs help to reduce the anxiety associated with their autism.
+- Many autistic people report that alcohol and some recreational drugs help to reduce the anxiety associated with their autism.

-- In particular, alcohol has been reported by some individuals with autism to lessen their social anxiety and helps them to relax in social situations.
+- In particular, alcohol has been reported by some autistic people to lessen their social anxiety and helps them to relax in social situations.
 They then find it easier to interact with others.

 - The difficulty with using alcohol and drugs as a means to reduce anxiety is that some individuals can become dependent on these, and in some cases, an addiction may develop.